Woodrow Wilson NJ Teaching Fellowship

 - 100% of all graduates working in full-time, tenure-track positions in these high-need school districts:

 - Kearny Public Schools

 Montclair is working in partnership with two school districts:

 The Newark Public Schools, Orange Public Schools, and Montclair State University are true partners in effective teacher preparation: sharing facilities, co-leading teaching experiences and coursework, as well as identifying and strengthening models of excellence.
+Representatives from both school districts co-designed the curriculum to ensure all candidates receive rigorous preparation that will prepare effective teacher leaders for urban schools.
 The Woodrow Wilson Teaching Fellows Residency is not just about supplying districts with new teachers—it recruits and prepares outstanding teachers with a passion for urban education, deep commitment and dedication to the Newark and Orange communities, and a relentless focus on high levels of student engagement and achievement.